Stomach Flu vs Food Poisoning: How to Spot the Difference?

 - Nausea that may gradually worsen

-- Vomiting, sometimes prominent early
+- Vomiting, sometimes more prominent

 - Watery diarrhea